How Do I Alleviate Feelings Of Sexual Shame And Guilt?

 Focus on the influence of positive people who embrace their sexual selves

-Surrounding yourself with positive people who make you feel supported can be essential when attempting to cultivate a healthy body image.
+Surrounding yourself with positive people who make you feel supported can be essential when attempting to cultivate a healthy body image and sex life.
 Try to limit your time with people who engage in negative self-talk and tend to compare themselves to others.

 Be mindful of social media and shame